vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 . literally cutting corners

-[^12]: This path would look like a line across the square, traversed twice as a there-and- back trip.
+[^12]: This path would look like a line across the square, traversed twice as a there-andback trip.

 volume is about half that of the cube, so 4r3.
 But where would a π go?
 It's always a multiplier in these situations, so we can harmlessly throw in a pi/3 ~ 1 factor to get a volume r3.